You may wish to see an introductory page first.

 View of the fortress

 The Ottomans (who acquired Cesme in the XVth century) saw that the bay had the potential for becoming an important base for their navy, both from a military and a trade point of view.
-Sultan Bayezit II (1481-1512) built a large fortress to protect the harbour and the original Genoese tower became part of it: at that time the threat came from the Knights of Rhodes, who often raided the coasts of Anatolia.
+Sultan Bayezid II built a large fortress to protect the harbour and the original Genoese tower became part of it: at that time the threat came from the Knights of Rhodes, who often raided the coasts of Anatolia from their fortress at Bodrum.

-During the war of Candia (1645-69) Cismes was the port from which the Ottomans shipped supplies to their army and in 1647 the Venetian fleet attacked and destroyed an Ottoman convoy of 24 ships in its harbour.
+During the War of Candia (1645-1669) Cismes was the port from which the Ottomans shipped supplies to their army and in 1647 the Venetian fleet attacked and destroyed an Ottoman convoy of 24 ships in its harbour.
 In 1658 the Venetians seized and almost destroyed the fortress so the current building is the result of a XVIIth century reconstruction.

 Cismes however is not usually cited in history books because of the battles which were fought there between Venetians and Ottomans, but because of that which took place in 1770 between a small Russian fleet and the Ottoman one.
 Empress Catherine the Great sent Count Alexey Orlov (or Orloff) at the head of the Baltic Sea Russian fleet to the Aegean Sea to foster a revolt of the Greeks against the Sultan.